 Suspect in fatal Portland shooting of right-wing activist killed during attempted arrest, US Marshals say

-A Portland man who was killed Thursday night while authorities attempted to apprehend him appeared to admit he was responsible for the fatal shooting of a supporter of a right-wing group during clashes between pro-Trump groups and left-wing protesters in the Oregon city.
+A Portland man who was killed Thursday night while authorities attempted to apprehend him on a murder warrant appeared to admit he was responsible for the fatal shooting of a supporter of a right-wing group during clashes between pro-Trump groups and left-wing protesters in the Oregon city.

 “Reinoehl was allegedly involved in an August 29 shooting incident in Portland, Oregon, that resulted in a death,” US Marshals said.

+Her brother lost sight of that somewhere along the way, she said.

+“I wish it had never happened, and now, we just want peace.”

-The task force located him in Olympia and attempted to arrest him peacefully.
+The task force located Reinoehl in Olympia, Washington, and attempted to arrest him.

 “Initial reports indicate the suspect produced a firearm, threatening the lives of law enforcement officers.
 Task force members responded to the threat and struck the suspect who was pronounced dead at the scene,” the statement said.